ry-11-com/picture-app/README.md

 # Dump — files to upload to GitHub Pages

-Upload all 9 files below to your repo (same one you already used — `ry-11-com.github.io/picture-app/`), replacing what's there.
-Commit, wait ~30 seconds for Pages to redeploy, then re-check the URL in PWABuilder.

 ## Files
 - `index.html` — the whole app (self-contained, nothing else to load)